The Boys (TV series): Writing

-After the announcement that the fifth season will be the conclusion of the series, Kripke told Entertainment Weekly: "I'm excited to finally execute a five-season plan", referencing how he had a five-season plan for Supernatural before it then continued on for an additional ten seasons without his involvement as showrunner.
+After the announcement that the fifth season will be the conclusion of the series, Kripke told Entertainment Weekly: "I'm excited to finally execute a five-season plan", referencing how he had a five-season plan for Supernatural before it continued on for an additional 10 seasons without his involvement as showrunner.
 As for his reasoning, Kripke said: "Part of it is such a wonky stupid screenwriter thing but three and five are the big magical numbers for writing.
 Three is movie acts, TV acts are five.
 Jokes are a runner of three for five.
 Five just seems like a good round number.
 It's enough to tell the story but also bring it to a climax without wearing out its welcome.
 It's been hard because I haven't been able to tell everyone.
 I was thrilled to finally be able to get the word out there."
-He also referenced the previous season's ending feeling very much like the penultimate season, stating: "That was part of my argument: No one can watch [season 4] without feeling at the end like 'It's ending next year right?'
+He also referenced the previous season's ending feeling like the penultimate season, stating: "That was part of my argument: No one can watch [season 4] without feeling at the end like 'It's ending next year right?'
 So we might as well announce it so people can watch it with that cool epic heading-toward-the-end feeling, which is what I'm hoping for."

 In an interview with GamesRadar+ at the 2024 San Diego Comic-Con, Kripke teased the "super big, apocalyptic" fifth and final season: "That's the fun of the final season.
 You can blow the doors off it.
 There's no guarantee who's going to survive because you don't have to keep [the cast] for another season.
 So you can have really shocking, big things happen all the time.
 The writers, as we're starting to cook it up, we're really enjoying that."
 Kripke admitted, though, that "so many series finale [sic] suck.
 It's really hard to land the plane", and added: "I am very grateful to Amazon for giving me the opportunity to end it on our own terms but, for sure, I feel lots and lots of pressure to end it well.
 Because if we can stick the landing, then people will be like, 'That was a great show.'
-But if we shit the bed, people will say: 'It was a good show, but then it shit the bed.'
-For the legacy of the show, I really want to land the plane.
-It's hard to land the plane!
-I feel an incredible amount of pressure."
+But if we shit the bed, people will say: 'It was a good show, but then it shit[sic] the bed.'
+For the legacy of the show, I really want to land the plane."